Gunman on scooter charged with murder, attempted murder, for series of New York City shootings

 The shootings began around 11:10 a.m., when the gunman shot a 21-year-old man in the shoulder in Brooklyn.
 The man was brought to a hospital and was expected to survive, police said.

-Soon after, Abreu allegedly shot Hamoo Saeidi, 86, of Queens, in the Richmond Hill area of Queens.
+Soon after, Abreu allegedly shot Hamod Saeidi, 86, of Queens, in the Richmond Hill area of Queens.
 Saeidi later died at a hospital.

 Shortly afterward in Queens, witnesses reported a man on a scooter firing randomly into a group of people, although nobody was hurt.

-Note: This story was first published on July 9, 2023.
-It was updated on July 10, 2023, to correct a victim’s name.
-The Associated Press, quoting New York City police, erroneously identified one of the victims.
-New court documents show his correct name is Hamod Saedi, not Hamoo Saedi.